PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-13 17:32:36
+Last updated: 2024-04-13 17:33:09
-Random Quote: What a man wants does not define him.
-What a man needs is what defines him. - Juan Nepomuceno Guerra
+Random Quote: Do you still trust people?
+Even after what you've been through? - Oh Il-nam